Military to Civilian Resume — Translate Your MOS

 Air Force AFSC Translation

-Air Force Specialty Codes use a different numbering system, and the civilian crossover is sometimes more direct — the Air Force has always operated equipment and technology that maps closely to commercial aviation, IT infrastructure, and intelligence sectors.
+Air Force Specialty Codes run on a different numbering system, and honestly, the civilian crossover is sometimes more direct.
+The Air Force has always operated equipment and technology that maps cleanly to commercial aviation, IT infrastructure, and intelligence work — that’s what makes AFSC translation so valuable to veterans who know how to use it.

-The 3D0X2 Cyber Systems Operator is arguably the hottest transition path in the military right now.
+The 3D0X2 Cyber Systems Operator path is arguably the hottest transition in the military right now.
 Companies are paying $120,000+ for people with active clearances and real incident response experience.
-If that’s your AFSC, do not undersell yourself.
-Your clearance alone — a Secret or TS/SCI — can be worth $20,000–$40,000 in salary premium on top of market rate.
+If that’s your AFSC — do not undersell yourself.
+Your clearance alone, a Secret or TS/SCI, can apparently carry a $20,000–$40,000 salary premium on top of market rate.
+That’s not a small number.

-Probably should have opened with this section, honestly, because the Air Force transitions tend to have the clearest civilian pathways of any branch, and veterans from that side often don’t realize how much leverage they carry.
+Probably should have opened with this section, honestly.
+Air Force transitions tend to have the clearest civilian pathways of any branch, and veterans from that side often don’t realize how much leverage they’re walking in with.

 Resume Bullets That Work

-The single biggest resume mistake military veterans make isn’t formatting.
+The biggest resume mistake military veterans make isn’t formatting.
 It’s jargon preservation.
 Nobody outside the DoD knows what a TOC is, what a SITREP contains, or why running a 6-vehicle convoy through an IED threat corridor demonstrates leadership worth paying for.
-Your job is to translate, not educate.
+Your job is to translate — not educate.

 Before and After — 92A Logistical Specialist